My loved one is being discharged from inpatient treatment. What can I do to help?

 You may wish to consult a sample discharge planning checklist.
 Some of the items that should be addressed in a discharge plan include:

 - A relationship with a psychiatrist, including scheduling the first appointment.
-Be sure to ask hospital staff to provide your loved one with prescriptions or medications for the next 30 days.
+Be sure to talk with hospital staff about a plan for providing your loved one with prescriptions or medications for the next 30 days.

-- Options for participation in the hospital’s outpatient day program where individuals can receive treatment and therapeutic services during the day and may return home each evening.
+- Options for participation in a hospital-based or community-based outpatient day program where individuals can receive treatment and therapeutic services during the day and may return home each evening.